benjamin-elusers/ShinyBirthday/README.md

   - Blinking multicolor birthday wish message using CSS
   - Uncollapse a box using custom JS function
-  - Making and playing birthday song as wave file (.wav)
+  - Making and playing birthday song as wave file (using base64 dataURI)
-  - Showing animated candles as bar plot (saved as .gif)
+  - Showing animated candles as bar plot (saved as temporary .gif)

 ## Dependencies